yugabyte/yugabyte-db/docs/content/stable/tutorials/build-and-learn/chapter3-tolerating-outages.md

 The PostgreSQL JDBC driver allows the specification of multiple database connection endpoints that can be used for fault tolerance and load balancing.
 However, the list of these connection endpoints is static, meaning that you would need to restart the application whenever you add or remove nodes from the YugabyteDB cluster.

-Next, you will learn how to tolerate major outages by deploying the database across multiple regions and using the YugabyteDB smart driver on the application end.
+Next, you will learn how to tolerate major outages by deploying the database across multiple regions and using the [YugabyteDB JDBC smart driver]()(../../../drivers-orms/java/yugabyte-jdbc/) on the application end.

 ## Deploy a multi-region cluster